 Target date funds

-Target date funds are the plans’ default investment.
+Harvard's offers target date funds from Vanguard through its investment lineup.
 Target date funds are considered a “best practice” approach to retirement investing.
 That's because they offer:

 - "Built-in" diversification.
 Investing in a variety of major asset classes—such as bonds, U.S. stocks, and international stocks